V01dDweller/dotfiles/README.md

 ## Karl's Humble Dotfile collection ##

-This is just small collection of dotfiles I've accumulated oer the years.
+This is just a small collection of the dotfiles I've accumulated and come to depend on over the years.
 I use them in a few environments from RHEL/CentOS, Cygwin and occationally WSL/Debian/Ubuntu.

 .bash_mintty_colors
 .bash_profile